gvwilson/sdxjs/en/src/conclusion/index.md

 ---
 title: "Conclusion"
-lede: "Where we have been and where you could go next"
 ---

 We have come a long way since we listed the contents of a directory in [%x systems-programming %].